Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Error Analysis

 \section{Error Analysis}

 The aggregate performance numbers in Section~\ref{sec:results} show that image mode degrades accuracy, but not \emph{why}.
-To move beyond surface-level accuracy comparisons, we conduct a systematic error analysis following \emph{grounded theory}~\citep{corbin2014basics}, a qualitative research method that constructs a taxonomy directly from observational data.
+To move beyond surface-level accuracy comparisons, we conduct a systematic error analysis following \emph{grounded theory}~\citep{corbin2014basics}.
 We classify over 4{,}000 individual errors across all models and five datasets under three input modes (\texttt{Pure Text}, \texttt{Pure Image}, \texttt{Instr.+Image}).